enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 ### $milliseconds

 The `$milliseconds` date operator is used to extract the exact millisecond the document was made on.
-The output goes from 0-999.
+The output goes from 0 to 999.

 Example:
 ```js